119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Do you have an old junk car taking up space?
 If you’re considering scrapping it, you’re making a smart choice.
-Many car owners face this question, especially when a significant repair cost is involved with an old car.
-Some repairs, such as engine repairs, can extend a car’s lifespan, but others are too expensive.
+Many car owners face this question, especially when significant repair costs are involved with an old car.
+Some repairs, such as engine work, can extend a car’s lifespan, but others are too expensive.
 In that case, you should think about scrapping your car.
-Before deciding, you can assess your car’s condition, repair costs, and market value.
-Your car’s age, mileage, and mechanical issues also significantly influence the pricing.
+Before deciding, assess your car’s condition, repair costs, and market value.
+Your car’s age, mileage, and mechanical issues also significantly influence its value.
 If the repair cost exceeds the car’s value, then scrapping it is a viable option.

 There are many factors involved in the car scrapping process.
 You need to consider repair costs, repair frequency, and insurance costs.
-So, before you come to a final decision, let’s look at some important factors you must consider before repairing your car.
+So, before making a final decision, let’s look at some important factors to consider before repairing your car.

 Factors to Consider Before Fixing a Car